 In order to make researching statutes more reliable and efficient, the laws are arranged by subject into a statutory code (KRS) by the Legislative Research Commission.

-A citation to the KRS will be in the following format:
+A citation to the KRS will be in one of the following formats: